Ted Anchor, Executive Director

-Bryan Pierce, Executive Director
+Bryan Pierce, Former Executive Director

 Pierce served as the founding President of NWLT in 2001, and recruited the original Board of Directors.
 Bryan and his wife Gail Gilson-Pierce have lived in the Eagle River area for 25 years.
 Gail worked at Trees For Tomorrow Natural Resources Education Center for 17 years before becoming a partner in “Wooly Lady”, a hand dyed wool fabrics business.
 The Pierces live on 11 acres adjacent to the Blackjack Springs Wilderness Area of the Nicolet National Forest.

 Kari Kirschbaum was hired as Land Protection Coordinator in May of 2018.
 Kari is responsible for stewardship of NWLT’s fee-owned conservation properties, and with providing technical assistance with preparation of baseline documentation and transactions for new conservation easement and conservation land donations.

 For 12 years Kari worked with the U.S. Forest Service as a wildlife biologist.
 During her time with the Forest Service, she worked in Pennsylvania, Ohio, and Minnesota on the Allegheny, Wayne, Superior and Chippewa National Forests.
 She worked on a wide array of projects including forest, wetland and grassland restorations.
 With the Forest Service she develop a broad background in planning and management of natural resources, including monitoring and management for wildlife, rare plants, ecosystem diversity and public use through a variety of tools, including timber harvest and prescribed fire.

 Kari grew up in Green Bay, WI.
 She attended UW-Madison, where she earned a B.S. in Biochemistry.
 She then attended the University of Michigan, where she earned a M.S. in Natural Resource Ecology & Management, studying the reproductive ecology of osprey in the Chesapeake Bay.